phuongvietdang1912-BA/business-analytics-portfolio/README.md

 Business Analytics professional combining a Master's degree (Deakin University) with 4+ years of CRM and customer-data experience at Microsoft.
 I translate business problems into analytical solutions using **SQL, Python, and Power BI** — and communicate insights to both technical and non-technical stakeholders.

-This repository collects six end-to-end projects, each built around a real business problem and focused on **actionable insight, not just analysis**.
+This repository collects three end-to-end projects, each built around a real business problem and focused on **actionable insight, not just analysis**.

 📍 Melbourne, Australia · Open to Business Analyst / Data Analyst roles